 Thanks for your interest in Mike Toy!
-Yes, he does Tulsa magic shows, but he’d be happy to travel to your city or state or country to do your event!
+Yes, he does Dallas magic shows, but he’d be happy to travel to your city or state or country to do your event!

 Here are frequently asked questions:

 Absolutely!
 100%.
 Mike is a clean performer.
 He doesn’t resort to off-color humor or questionable language to generate laughs.
 His off-the-cuff humor is sure to be a huge hit with your crowd.
 It’s so clean that people of any age will enjoy it.

 Yes!
 If you are not thrilled with the Dallas magic shows just pay $1. $1?
 Are you kidding?
 Mike is not happy until you are.
 Please keep in mind that some things are out of his control like if your microphone doesn’t work or if you don’t have a raised stage and people can’t see the show well from where they are sitting.
 But if you supply what he needs, you’ll have a great time!

 Why, yes!
 Mike who does all these Dallas magic shows (and beyond) will give you a custom quote for the needs of your event.
 There’s no additional travel fee.
 You don’t need to worry about covering hotel, transportation to and from the airport or anything else.
 Mike’s a big boy and will figure all of that out.

 Yup!
 In fact, all Dallas magic shows of Mike’s carry insurance.
 The good news is that this liability insurance is good for all 50 states.
 Not that Mike has ever used his insurance, but it’s nice to have peace of mind for both him and you!